-Zotero allows you to attach PDFs, notes and images to your citations, organize them into easily searchable collections for different projects, and create bibliographies using Word (for Mac or Windows) or OpenOffice using any of over 7100 citation styles.
+Zotero allows you to attach PDFs, notes, and images to your citations, organize them into easily searchable collections for different projects, and create bibliographies using Word (for Mac or Windows) or OpenOffice using any of over 10,000 citation styles.

-|Web based?||Yes||Yes, but not primarily||No||Yes|
+|Web based?||Yes||Yes, but not primarily||Has web capabilities|

-|Storage capacity||Unlimited local storage and data syncing; 1GB free Zotero file syncing if you register with an OSU email address||Unlimited local storage and data syncing; 1GB personal and 100MB shared online space (larger online storage plans available for purchase)||Unlimited local storage|
+|Storage capacity||Unlimited local storage and data syncing; Unlimited free Zotero file syncing if you register with an OSU email address||Unlimited local storage and data syncing; 1GB personal and 100MB shared online space (larger online storage plans available for purchase)||Unlimited local storage|

 |Create group or shared libraries||Yes||Yes, free for up to 3 group members (larger group plans available for purchase)||Yes, up to 15 members|

-|Number of Citation Styles||~7100 styles||~7100 styles||~5000
+|Number of Citation Styles||+10,000 styles||+10,000 styles||~5000

 Corvallis OR 97331–4501